 The largest ski resorts in Spain have followed their Andorran and Alpine counterparts in expanding upwards and outwards, and reinforcing their natural snowfall with extensive artificial snow making.
-This means they are now large enough to provide good skiing for most skiers for a full week, and have snow records which give overseas visitors enough confidence to book holidays well in advance, at least for the middle of winter (early and late season holidays can still be a bit of a gamble, compared to the highest and snowiest resorts in the Alps).
+This means they are now large enough to provide good skiing for most skiers for a full week, and have snow records which give overseas visitors enough confidence to book holidays well in advance, at least for the middle of winter (early and late season holidays can still be a bit of a gamble).

 But Spain’s ski resorts are not just generic ski resorts which could be located anywhere in Europe: they have kept their Spanish identity, albeit that it’s sometimes mixed with strong regional allegiances; La Molina-Masella is proudly Catalan, whilst Baqueira regards itself as Aranese, Catalan and Spanish, all at the same time.
-But it’s the Spanish attitude to skiing that really shines through, and it’s far more relaxed than what you experince in most of the Alps.
+Skiing is more relaxed than in most of the Alps.
 The lifts may open at 9am but most skiers only appear an hour later and they often start lunch at 2.30pm and stay in the restaurant until the lifts close.
-Apres-ski can take the form of sipping Rioja or Cava in a tapas bar, although plenty of beer is also drunk.
+Apres-ski often means sipping Rioja or Cava in a tapas bar, although plenty of beer is also drunk.
 And prices tend to be lower in Spain too, which is always welcome.